Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 Mrs. Bill Clinton.

-This is not gonna help her with the nut roots of the uh the Democrat Party, the Kook Fringe, and it may indicate she's not concerned about it.
+This is not going to help her with the nut roots of the Democrat Party, the Kook Fringe.

 I'd slap them down if I were a Democrat rather than pander to them.

-Small bunch of people, a bunch of literal nuts.
+A small bunch of people, a bunch of literal nuts.

 Mrs. Bill Clinton foresees a remaining military as well as political mission in Iraq.

-And she says that if she's elected president, she would keep a reduced military there to fight Al Qaeda.
+And she says that if she's elected president, she would keep a reduced military there to fight al-Qaeda, deter Iranian aggression, protect the Kurds, and possibly support the Iraqi military.

-In a half-hour interview on Tuesday in her Senate orifice, this with the New York Times, Mrs. Bill Clinton said that the scaled down American military force that she would maintain would stay off the streets in Baghdad.
+In a half-hour interview on Tuesday in her Senate orifice, this with the New York Times, Mrs. Bill Clinton said that the scaled-down American military force that she would maintain would stay off the streets in Baghdad, would no longer try to protect Iraqis from sectarian violence, even if it descended into ethnic cleansing.

 And she's asked in this interview, well, whoa, whoa, what about ethnic cleansing in Kosovo?